RivenSkaye/PrysmBot/README.md

     - Sane defaults
 - Purge command (with a cooldown)

-_This list is just a preview, more stuff may be added._
+_This list is just a preview, stuff may be added or removed._

 ## Thanks to everyone who helped get Prysm and my basics for Discord bots started! ##